lukecav/awesome-wp-speed-up/README.md

 * [WP Super Cache nginx.conf example](https://github.com/vstoykovbg/nginx.conf-examples/blob/master/wp-super-cache-nginx.conf.md) - Example configuration for Nginx and WordPress with WP Super Cache plugin.
 * [Rocket-Nginx](https://github.com/maximejobin/rocket-nginx) - Rocket-Nginx is a Nginx configuration for the WordPress cache plugin WP-Rocket.

+## Performance Benchmarking Sites
+* [WebPageTest](https://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
+You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
+* [KeyCDN Site Speed Test](https://tools.keycdn.com/speed) - A page speed test that includes a waterfall breakdown and the website preview.
+Select any of the 14 test locations.
+* [KeyCDN Performance Test](https://tools.keycdn.com/performance) - A free online web performance test.
+Query a single asset from 14 test locations.
+* [Sucuri Load Time Tester](https://performance.sucuri.net/) - How fast is your site?
+You can test here the performance of any of your sites from across the globe.
+* [GTmetrix](https://gtmetrix.com/) - Start optimizing your site!
+GTmetrix provides explanations for each recommendation, and gives you actionable advice.
+* [Pingdom](https://tools.pingdom.com/) - Enter a URL to test the load time of that page, analyze it and find bottlenecks.

 Hope this was helpful.

 For any missing resources, please add them as issues. https://github.com/lukecav/awesome-wp-speed-up/issues